 Addiction as a Disorder of Learning and Memory

-Using pornography as another example, a person’s pre-existing loneliness and sense of disconnection with others can become the crucible for addiction.
-That particular history leaves one with an excessive (compulsive) desire to feel accepted or desirable.
-Looking at pornography and fantasizing can activate the specific states being sought.
-But of course compulsive viewing of pornography is not true intimacy, just a fantasy, but one with great sensory power, easily fixated, given the right conditions and the right level of internal need or longing.
+Using pornography as another example, a person’s pre-existing loneliness and sense of disconnection with others can begin to lay the groundwork for that particular addiction.
+That poor attachment history can leave a person with an excessive (compulsive) desire to feel accepted or desirable.
+Looking at pornography and fantasizing can activate the specific internal emotional states being sought.
+But of course, compulsive viewing of pornography is not true intimacy, just a fantasy, but one with great sensory power, easily fixated, given the right conditions and the right level of internal need or longing.
 In addition, the intense thoughts, feelings, and sensations associated with sexual images and behaviors are extremely hyper-stimulating and memorable in their own right.
-These memory networks can become very difficult to untangle as they begin to take over and hijack the person’s attention, focus, and motivation within actual brain circuitry, usually reserved for healthy “life pleasures and needs.”
+These memory networks can become very difficult to untangle as they begin to take over and hijack the person’s attention, focus, and motivation within actual brain circuitry, usually reserved for healthy life pleasures and needs.

-Addictions Treated with EMDR Therapy and Addiction-Specific Modifications
+Addictions Treated with EMDR Therapy integrated with Addiction-Specific Modifications

 How EMDR and Addiction-Specific Targets help the brain regain balance and health